uktrade/stream-zip/README.md

 ## Limitations

 It's not possible to _completely_ stream-write ZIP files.
 Small bits of metadata for each member file, such as its name, must be placed at the _end_ of the ZIP.
 In order to do this, stream-unzip buffers this metadata in memory until it can be output.

+stream-unzip unconditionally creates ZIP64 files to support sizes bigger than 4GB.
+Older software may not be able to open these.
+This may change in later versions.